KapilanoDEV/IIB_ACEDocumentation/docs/transformation.md

-Use the XSLTransform node to transform an XML message to another form of message, according to the rules provided by an XSL (Extensible Stylesheet Language) style sheet, and to set the Message domain, Message model, Message, and Physical format for the generated message.
+Use the XSLTransform node to transform an XML message to another form of message, according to the rules provided by an XSL (Extensible Stylesheet Language) style sheet, and to set the Message domain (<xsl:output method="xml"), Message model, Message, and Physical format for the generated message.

 Here is a sample XSL file.
 You can drag and drop the file onto the